 - 1 teaspoon fresh orange zest

-- 6 to 8 meaty chicken pieces, skinned
+- 6 to 8 meaty bone-in chicken pieces

-- Melt butter in a medium heavy bottomed saucepan over low heat.
-Add onion and cook and stir for a couple of minutes until softened.
-Add garlic and cook and stir another minute.
-Add cranberry sauce, tomato sauce, brown sugar, vinegar, Worcestershire sauce, chili powder, smoked paprika, crushed red pepper, fresh ground black pepper, orange juice, and orange zest.
-Increase heat to medium high and bring just to a boil then reduce heat to low and simmer for ten minutes.
+- Melt the butter in a medium saucepan over LOW heat.
+Add the onion and cook, stirring, for a couple of minutes until softened.
+Add the garlic and cook, stirring, for another minute.
+Add the cranberry sauce, tomato sauce, brown sugar, vinegar, Worcestershire sauce, chili powder, smoked paprika, crushed red pepper, black pepper, orange juice, and orange zest.
+Increase the heat to MEDIUM-HIGH and bring the mixture to a low boil.
+Reduce the heat to LOW and simmer for ten minutes.
 Remove from heat and set aside.